 But there was one major event that I attended that changed everything.
 It changed my attitude, my direction, the path to my future: The Women’s March.
 I went, along with my daughter who is 13, by train on a adventure to Washington, DC.
 I didn’t know what to expect, but I had been so upset since the election on November 8th and I needed to be with others who have been in mourning.

 Well, that was no problem.
 From the moment I stepped on the train in NYC, I was surrounded by women who felt the same way.
-Women who want a future like the one I want for my daughter – where abortion is forever legal, immigrants are welcome and healthcare is available for all who can afford it.
+Women who want a future like the one I want for my daughter -where abortion is forever legal, immigrants are welcome and affordable healthcare is available for all.
 In my eyes, there was at least a million people who agree with me in a fierce, powerful way.
 There was a sea of pussy hats and posters that that said everything from “#Resist” to “Women’s rights are human’s rights” to “This is what democracy looks like”.
 Seeing these signs, hearing people yell – it just all felt so right.

 Naturally, like with most rushes of emotion, I hit a wall when I got home.
 All this negativity came out about the rally and march.
 It was too white; it was run by Bernie-ites; its founder met with the head of Hamas the day before the march.
 I felt a bit swindled for a minute.